xalaida/laravel-geonames/README.md

 To use translations you need to install the [nevadskiy/laravel-translatable](https://github.com/nevadskiy/laravel-translatable) package.

-Read its documentation to learn more about how it works.
+Read its [documentation](https://github.com/nevadskiy/laravel-translatable/wiki) to learn more about how it works.
 You can also use it to handle translations of other models.

 Otherwise, you still can use the package without translations, just simply remove the following:

-- translation seeders from the config file
 - translation migrations
+- translation seeders (from the `geonames` config file as well)
-- the `HasTranslations` trait from published models
+- the `HasTranslations` trait and `translatable` prop from published models

 ## 📑 Changelog